kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ## Introduction

-- Begin with your motivation for sharing your process in 2024, highlighting the evolution of tech talks and your passion for contributing to the community.
-- Mention your experience and credentials briefly to establish credibility.

 Since kicking off my side quest in doing tech talks in January 2019, I've given over 20 talks, learning something new each time.
 This blog post distills those lessons into a practical guide for crafting tech talks here in 2024.
 It's the essence of what I've learned from speaking to fellow devs and the feedback loop that's followed.

 _For a look at my journey and the talks themselves, check out [my collection](https://kelset.dev/tags/talk/)._

 ## My General Approach/Thought Process for a Talk

-- Discuss your overarching goal for any talk: to educate, inspire, or solve a problem.
-- Highlight the importance of understanding your audience and tailoring your message to their needs and interests.

 When I set out to create a tech talk, my starting point is always the audience.
 What I aim for is a clear, impactful message that resonates well with them, whether it's shedding light on a complex problem, unveiling a novel solution, or simply sharing a journey of discovery in the tech landscape.
 The goal is not just to inform but to engage and inspire action or further exploration.